-- Central Processing Unit (CPU): The brain of the computer.
-It interprets and carries out program instructions. - Hard Drive: A device that stores large amounts of data. - Monitor: The device that contains the computer screen where the information is visually displayed. - Mouse: A hand-held device used to point to items on the monitor. - Speakers: Devices that enable you to hear sound from the computer. - Printer: A device that converts output from a computer into printed paper documents.
+- 1. Central Processing Unit (CPU): The brain of the computer.
+It interprets and carries ou program instructions. - 2.
+Hard Drive: A device that stores large amounts of data. - 3.
+Monitor: The device that contains the computer screen where the information is visually displayed.